 Rebuilding Together and local nonprofits

-Ask for: safe and healthy housing repairs, critical roof repair, senior repair help, volunteer repair day, and home preservation help.
+Ask for safe and healthy housing repairs, critical roof repair, senior repair help, volunteer repair days, or home preservation help.

 Reality check: Nonprofit help is not available everywhere.
-If one group cannot help, ask for a referral to another local repair organization.
+If one group cannot help, ask for a referral to another group before you hang up.

 Weatherization usually does not replace a full roof.
-But a roof leak can matter because weatherization providers may delay insulation or air sealing if the home has active water damage.
-DOE’s whole-house weatherization guidance explains that weatherization looks at the home as a system.
+But roof leaks matter because insulation, air sealing, and other energy work may be delayed if the home has active water damage.

 Storm or disaster roof damage

-If your roof was damaged by a flood, hurricane, tornado, wildfire, severe storm, or other declared disaster, your path is different from normal roof aging.
+If your roof was damaged by a flood, hurricane, tornado, wildfire, severe storm, or other declared disaster, treat it as a disaster claim first.

 - Make sure everyone is safe.